-The Waldorf University living guidelines and Student Code of Conduct clearly prohibit the unlawful possession, use, sale, or distribution of drugs and alcohol on campus or as any part of University activities.
-The sanctions for violation of the University alcohol and drug policies range from \$50-\$200 fine and an educational program to required assessments, probation or possible dismissal from the University.
+The Waldorf University living guidelines and Student Code of Conduct clearly prohibit the unlawful possession, use, sale, or distribution of drugs and alcohol on campus or as any part of university activities.
+Some exceptions apply for those that are 21 years of age.
+The sanctions for violation of the University alcohol and drug policies range from \$50-\$200 fine and an educational program to required assessments, probation or possible suspension/dismissal from the University upon multiple violations.
 Please refer to the Waldorf University Student Handbook for more information about living guidelines and sanctions.